reasonml/reason-react/docs/interop.md

 ### ReactJS Using ReasonReact

 Eeeeasy.
-We expose a helper for the other direction, `ReasonReact.wrapReasonForJs`:
+We expose a helper for the other direction, `React.wrapReasonForJs`:

 ```reason
 let component = ...;